 - salt and pepper to taste

-- In a large soup pot add sliced leeks and bacon.
-Cook on a medium heat, until leeks are transparent.
-If you are using very lean bacon you may need to add 2 tablespoons of butter, the leeks should not burn.
+- In a large soup pot, add the sliced leeks and bacon.
+Cook on medium heat until leeks are transparent.
+If you are using very lean bacon, you may need to add 2 tablespoons of butter.
+It’s important that the leeks should not burn.
 (If there is not enough fat from the bacon that is rendered out, the leeks will burn.)

-- Add potatoes to the pot, and then add chicken stock.
+- Add the potatoes to the pot and then add the chicken stock.
 If all of your chicken stock fully covers the potatoes, then you do not need to add additional water.
-Cook potatoes until tender, this will take about 15-20 minutes.
+Cook potatoes until tender - this will take about 15-20 minutes.

 - Add heavy cream and stir.
 Taste and season with salt and pepper.